-Councilmember Krier asked of the care provided to Lucky the Elephant housed at the Zoo and requested that the City and Animal Defense League seek the assistance of a Mediator.
+Councilmember Krier asked of the care provided to Lucky, the Elephant housed at the Zoo and requested that the City and Animal Defense League seek the assistance of a Mediator.
 Mr. Morrow stated that the organization posted the Mayor's and Councilmember's contact information on Social Media Sites with the intent of illustrating that the Zoo was not properly caring for Lucky.
 He noted that third-party Experts have reported Lucky as happy, healthy, and thriving and that Zoo Staff did not consider moving her as a viable option.
-Mr. Morrow stated that the mission of the Zoo was to care for animals and was achieving said goal.
-He continued by highlighted the improvements the Zoo made to enhance her well-being to include increasing the size of her enclosure and finding her companion.

 Councilmember Saldaña asked for more information regarding a funding request totaling \$80,000 made by San Antonio Sports for its Swim Program.
-Ms. Martin stated that the City had worked in the past with the organization on said Initiative; however worked with the Parks Foundation in FY 2015.
-She noted that the City needed to take the lead of the Summer Swimming Program as it owns and maintains the Facilities.
-An option proposed was for the City to Partner with San Antonio Sports to offer swim lesson during the Fall.
+Ms. Martin stated that the City worked with the Parks Foundation in FY 2015.
+She noted that the department needed to take the lead of the Summer Swimming Program as it owns and maintains the Facilities.
+An option proposed was for the City to Partner with San Antonio Sports to offer swim lessons during the Fall.